 Don’t Ignore the Pain

 A lot of people, including athletes feel they should endure through the pain of an injury; especially if they feel like it’s just a minor one.
 Some people even try to completely ignore the pain, telling themselves that it will eventually go away.
 All injuries, minor or not, should not be ignored as this could lead to a more serious problem down the road.
-Getting proper treatment immediately is of utmost importance, to prevent further damage to the area.
+Getting proper treatment immediately is of utmost importance keep your wrists and ankles strong.
 The pain felt after an injury is actually an indication that there is a problem and in order for it to go away, one should protect that area from any further trauma.
 So, walking through a sprained ankle or ignoring the pain in your wrist is not a very good idea because this could cause long term damages that could have been easily avoided.

 Most injuries are unavoidable and are often part of lives.
 More often than not, we actually get injured doing something we love or during activities we regularly participate in.
 However, there are still measures you can take to help lessen the impact injuries could have on you and your body.
 If you can’t it is advisable to stay away from any activity that puts your ankle and wrists in danger, and don’t go back to the activity until the pain is absolutely gone.